Treasures of Grace

 Restroom Procedure:

 If a child needs to use the restroom during free play or a planned activity, one adult female should take the child to the restroom.
-If there are only two Teachers in the classroom, the remaining Teacher should either leave the classroom door open or call a Morning Supervisor for
+If there are only two Teachers in the classroom, the remaining Teacher should either leave the classroom door open or call a Morning Supervisor for assistance.
+There must be an adult female in the classroom at all times.

 The Teacher taking the child to the restroom should allow the child to enter the restroom on his/her own as the Teacher stands “in the door”, keeping the door slightly open for audible monitoring of the child, but allowing the child privacy to use the restroom.
 The Teacher should provide “limited assistance”.
 Help the child as needed with a belt, getting the toilet paper, or turning the water on and off.
 Do not offer to do anything for the child he/she is able to do for himself/herself.
 Do your best to encourage the child to wipe himself/herself.
 There should never be more than one child in a restroom stall at a time.